xiranx/COMP90050-Advanced-Database-System/week4.md

 C1，C2，turn

+needs almost no hardware support

+complicated to implement if more than two transactions, busy waiting

 <br />

 ### Spinlock 自旋锁

 Atomic

+need hardware support, simple,efficient

 Lock two CPU cycle, one for reading, one for writing. **Reading and writing cannot be interpreted**.
 Use busy waiting.